| The following is the complete

 because we hear of it so often, we start to grant it far more importance

+than it actually deserves.
 I think that false sense of danger taints our perceptions

 of how we view adrenal disease.
 While I may know what percentage of